adebisijoy/Loan-Default-Prediction/Readme.md

 # Loan Predictor
-The bank loan predictor is a machine learning tool designed to assist in predicting clients who are likely to default on thier loan.
+The bank loan predictor is a machine learning tool designed to assist in predicting clients who are likely to default on their loan.
 ## Overview
 A major proportion of retail bank profit comes from interests in the form of home loans.
 These loans are borrowed by regular income/high earning customers.
 Banks are most fearful of defaulters, as bad loans (NPA) usually eat